djokobandjur/vit-positional-adversarial/README.md

 ## 🛠️ Reproduction Steps (Google Colab)

 To reproduce the results presented in the paper, we recommend using **Google Colab**.
+> [!IMPORTANT]
+> **Note on Local Execution**
+> This repository is optimized for Google Colab, and many scripts contain hardcoded absolute paths.
+To run this project locally, you must perform a global search for these paths and update all directory-related variables to match your local environment.

 ### **Step 1 --- Google Drive Preparation**
 - Create a directory named **`pe_experiment`** in your root Google Drive directory (**`/My Drive/pe_experiment/`**).